PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Index settings

-These are the basic settings:
+These are the basic settings and their default values:

 ```toml
 [index]